-In order to understand why the ProFlex is so incredibly effective and how it works you need to first learn about Dynamic Contraction Technique, and in order to learn about DCT you need a basic introduction to muscle physiology and the mechanics of muscle tension in the body.
+In order to understand why the ProFlex is so incredibly effective and how it works you need to first learn about Dynamic Contraction Technique.
+In order to learn about DCT you need a basic introduction to muscle physiology and the mechanics of muscle tension in the body.
 The simplest way to help visualize the effects of muscle tension is with the T-Shirt analogy.
 When a muscle begins to form a “knot” the effect is similar to a T-shirt being twisted.
 As the shirt is twisted everything is pulled in towards the center.

 Muscle tension forms inside and around muscle fibers.
-Looking at the anatomy of a muscle fiber reveals that each fiber is made up of many little links in series.
-These links are called sarcomeres.
+Look at the anatomy of a muscle fiber.
+It reveals that each fiber is made up of many little links in series.
+These links are sarcomeres.
 In order for a muscle to contract all the sarcomeres in series shorten by a little bit bringing the two ends of the muscle closer together creating the muscle contraction.
 In the following animation we can see a macroscopic view of muscle contraction where the sarcomeres are represented as segments sliding together during the contraction and then sliding apart as the contraction is released.

-What is important about understanding that tension is really just bound sarcomeres, is that there is a mechanism available to us that can be used to unbind them.
-It is called an eccentric muscle contraction.
-In the following animation you will see exactly how during an eccentric contraction the sarcomeres that are adjacent to the bound tissue, or Knot, work to pull the tension out of the fiber immediately freeing that part of the fiber to work again.
-This is precisely how Dynamic Contraction Technique works to actively remove muscle tension and resolve both range of motion restrictions and postural problems.
+What is important about understanding that tension is really just bound sarcomeres.
+There is a mechanism available to us that can be used to unbind them.
+This is an eccentric muscle contraction.
+In the following animation you will see how during an eccentric contraction the sarcomeres that are adjacent to the bound tissue, or Knot, work to pull the tension out.
+Once the tension is released from the fiber, it immediately frees that fiber to work again.
+This is how Dynamic Contraction Technique works to actively remove muscle tension.
+Resolving both range of motion restrictions and postural problems.

 Pretty amazing stuff.
 I seriously couldn’t buy my DCT Proflex fast enough.
 At the time Nic only had a couple of prototypes that he was using on the Pro teams and me.
 Now he has made the DCT Proflex available to a limited number of Fitness Pros, Athletes, Athletic Trainers and Therapists.
-He had a company in Southern California manufacture a short run of 100 DCT Proflexes to start changing peoples lives.
+A company in Southern California manufactured a short run of 100 DCT Proflexes to start changing peoples lives.